openpotato/openholidaysapi/README.md

 + Set up a local PosgreSQL 17 (or higher) instance.
 + Clone or download the repository [OpenHolidaysApi.Data](https://github.com/openpotato/openholidaysapi.data).
 + Clone or download this repository.
-+ Open the solution file `OpenHolidaysApi.sln` in Visual Studio 2022.
++ Open the solution file `OpenHolidaysApi.slnx` in Visual Studio 2026.

 ### Configure the OpenHolidaysApi CLI